 Online LSAT Course

-- The complete set of TestMasters coursebooks delivered free via courier, including materials that contain over 6500 actual LSAT questions
+- The complete set of TestMasters coursebooks delivered free via courier, including licensed use of over 7,500 real LSAT questions

 Weekend LSAT Course

-- Sixteen hours of classroom instruction.
+- Sixteen hours of in-class instruction.

 - Access to TestMasters’ copyrighted methods and techniques